srpatel2000/Power-Outage-EDA/README.md

 - What characteristics are associated with each category of cause?
 - How have characteristics of major power outages changed over time?
 Is there a clear trend?

-Below we will be providing a summary of what we accomplished in the different sections of this notebook.

-### EDA
 In the EDA, guided the above questions, we focused on analyzing the relationship between specific features in our dataset.
 More specifically, we performed univariate, bivariate, and aggregation analysis.

 #### Univariate